 Timber Butte Lookout is located in the Fall Creek area of the Willamette National Forest at an elevation of 3,650 feet 19 miles from Lowell, Oregon.
-The cabin is openfrom mid-May through late October, offering the chance to enjoy beautiful scenery and a variety of recreational activities.
+The cabin is open from mid-April through late October, offering the chance to enjoy beautiful scenery and a variety of recreational activities.

 The lookout was constructed in 2005 as a replica of the L-4 gabled-style lookout with wooden catwalk commonly built in this region in the 1930s.
 It was built through volunteer efforts with a $10,000 grant from Lane County and other contributions by individuals and organizations.